 Understanding Payroll and Withholding Taxes

 Employers withhold payroll taxes (and income taxes) from their employee’s wages.
-Payroll taxes are then collected by both federal and state governments, which use the revenues to fund programs such as Social Security, Medicare, unemployment compensation, and worker’s compensation.
+Payroll taxes are then collected by both Federal and State governments, which use the revenues to fund programs such as Social Security, Medicare, unemployment compensation, worker’s compensation, and other public projects.

 Withholding tax (also known as “payroll withholding”) is essentially income tax that is withheld from your wages and sent directly to the IRS by your employer.
 In other words, it’s like a credit against the income taxes that you must pay for the year.
 By subtracting this money from each paycheck that you receive, the IRS is basically withholding your anticipated tax payment as you earn it.

-Step 1: Get a copy of Tax Form W-4 from your employer, or download it from the IRS website.
-If you download online, you can fill-in your information before printing and signing.
+Step 1 – Get a copy of Tax Form W-4 from your employer, or download it from the IRS website.
+If you download it online, you can fill-in your information before printing and signing.

-Step 2: Provide your correct name, address, and Social Security Number.
+Step 2 – Provide your correct name, address, and Social Security Number (SSN).
 It is essential that this information is 100% accurate.

-Step 3: Depending on your marital status and filing status, you will either check the box for “single” or “married.”
-Step 4: Do you know how many withholding allowances you should claim?
-If not, you can use Tax Form W-4 to help calculate this number.
-In most cases, this is the same as your number of personal exemptions.
-NOTE: You do not have to rely on your personal exemptions to determine your withholding allowances.
-For instance, if you have more than one job, if your spouse works, or if you itemize deductions, you may want to closely calculate your number of allowances to ensure that you are making the right decision.
+Step 4 – Do you know how many withholding allowances you should claim?
+If not, you can use the “Personal Allowances Worksheet” on Form W-4 to calculate this number.
+In most cases, this is the same as the number you’d typically claim for personal exemptions.
+[NOTE: You do not have to rely on your personal exemptions to determine your withholding allowances.
+For instance, if you have more than one job, if your spouse works, or if you itemize deductions, you may want to closely calculate your number of allowances to ensure that you are making the right decision.]

-Step 7: Once you give your W-4 form to your employer, they will complete Lines 8, 9, and 10 and complete the process from there.
+Step 7 – Once you give your W-4 form to your employer, they will fill in Lines 8 through 10 and complete the process from there.
 Whether you are starting a new job or you just want to change your withholding allowances for the year, it is important to become familiar with Tax Form W-4.
 Every employee must fill out this tax form and submit it to their employer.
 This way, you will be able to withhold the proper amount of taxes from each paycheck.